danwerner21/UniFLEX/Software/Networking/README.md

 crw-r-- 1 root     14,  0 Mar 27 17:44 netblkc0
 crw-r-- 1 root     14,  1 Jun 22 15:32 netblkc1

+Booting from the network:

 The basic pieces are nwp.bin which is the core code for the GPP+NET hardware and nwpboot.bin is the code for the boot sector.
+De ROM code in UniBUG is not much, around 91 bytes!!
+This is enough to get the specific 512 bootsector code loaded from the GPP and start it.

 When you assemble nwpboot.t you should specify the IP address and PORT of your netserver in the source code, so it can connect.
+Also in the nwpboot.t file is the name of the kernel to load, I choose 'uniflexn' as this can't be selected from the commandline/

+By modifying nwpboot.t one can boot specific code into memory and start it, that is not necessarely an UniFLEX kernel.
+FLEX or OS9 are also likely candidates.
+Or even a dedicated driver executable like for a video board.

+Creating NWP ROM:

 The binary nwpboot.bin is an overlay in the GPP rom code at $1C00.
 Be careful to instruct your programming tool properly: